milosgajdos/go-neural/README.md

 [![Go Report Card](https://goreportcard.com/badge/milosgajdos83/go-neural)](https://goreportcard.com/report/github.com/milosgajdos83/go-neural)
 [![codecov](https://codecov.io/gh/milosgajdos83/go-neural/branch/master/graph/badge.svg)](https://codecov.io/gh/milosgajdos83/go-neural)

-This project provides a basic implementation of Feedforward Neural Network classifier.
-An example implementation can be found in the project's root directory.
-You can build your own neural networks using the project's library packages.
+`go-neural` provides a simple implementation of [Feedforward Neural Network](https://en.wikipedia.org/wiki/Feedforward_neural_network) classifier.
+In addition the project provides few packages that can be used to build your own neural networks.

-The code in this project has been developed and tested with on the following versions of Go:
+The code in this project has been developed and tested with both of the following versions of Go:

 * `go1.6.3 darwin/amd64`
 * `go1.7 darwin/amd64`